 When is the best time to go?

 Weather is the most important factor when planning a trip to the South Pacific islands.
-The islands experience dry and a wet season, each having their pros and cons for travelers.
+The islands experience a dry and a wet season, each having their pros and cons for travelers.
 I personally started my trip at the end of dry season in Vanuatu and finished during the heart of the wet season in French Polynesia.
 Climate change and the occasional El Nino season have made weather more unpredictable in the South Pacific.
 But to get a sense of what you’re up against, here’s an overview.

 Dry season (April – October)